-Dehcord is a man made material which is used on the exterior of stock motor-patrol boot shafts.
+Majilite is a man made material which is used on the exterior of stock motor-patrol boot shafts.
 It has excellent properties which make it a good choice for these stiffer boot shafts.
 It is a low maintenance material which resists scrapes and nicks which might occur on a calfskin boot shaft.
-Boots made with the Dehcord shafts are always leather lined.
-Boots which use Dehcord in the shafts have a foot which is made of calfskin since it is more appropriate for the foot area.
-Because calfskin is a very expensive material, boots made with the Dehcord shafts are considerably less expensive than those with calfskin shafts.
+All Dehner Motor Patrol boots, including those made with the Majilite shafts are leather lined.
+Boots which use Majilite in the shafts have a foot which is made of Voyager cowhide leather since it is more appropriate for the foot area.

 Note: Missing from the picture is the new Dark Brown Voyager cowhide leather.

 Dehner boots are lined with several types of special lining leather.
 The particular type and weight of leather lining used depends on the intended use of the boot and which area of the boot is being lined.

 Motor Patrol, military and police boot shafts are always leather lined with stiff 5 to 6 ounce bark tanned cowhide which helps them hold their classic shape.

 Equestrian boots normally use a lighter weight 2 to 3 ounce bark tanned cowhide which is a bit more supple.
 These boots can be made fully lined, partly lined or unlined.